The Outside-the-Box Marketing Techniques Behind Red Bull’s $16 Billion Success

 Finally, Dietrich leveraged the owned media wave by buying a soccer team, hosting sporting events, and even sending a man into outer space.
 These bold moves garnered massive attention and distinguished Red Bull from its competitors, solidifying its position as an industry leader.

-For an in-depth analysis on Red Bull’s marketing plays, check out the full episode of Marketing Against the Grain below:
+For more marketing strategies, check out the full episode of Marketing Against the Grain below:

 This blog series is in partnership with Marketing Against the Grain, the video podcast.
 It digs deeper into ideas shared by marketing leaders Kipp Bodnar (HubSpot’s CMO) and Kieran Flanagan (SVP, Marketing at HubSpot) as they unpack growth strategies and learn from standout founders and peers.